snapkov/demo-workshop/readme.txt

 It's readme file
-Some new text from msater branch - new changes!!!
+Some new text from msater branch
+Add some new string
+New text from main: new changes!!!